 Why you'll love this recipe:

-- Homemade asiago bagels are easy to make.
+- Easy to Make: Homemade asiago bagels are easy to make.

-- Easily make them ahead of time or overnight for a party or event.
+- Meal Prep: Easily make them ahead of time or overnight for a party or event.

 The taste and texture

-These homemade asiago bagels are cheesy and savory.
-The prominent flavor comes from the asiago cheese, a very creamy, strong, and slightly nutty flavored cheese.
-Asiago cheese has a similar taste to gruyere or a strong Swiss cheese.
+These homemade asiago bagels are packed with cheesy, savory goodness.
+The asiago cheese gives them a rich, slightly nutty flavor, similar to gruyere or a strong Swiss cheese.

-Trust me when I say this is the BEST asiago bagel you’ll ever eat.
-This recipe calls for seven basic baking ingredients: flour, salt, instant yeast, olive oil, and water.
-Here is a list of everything you need so you are prepared, but remember to scroll to the bottom of this page to get the exact measurements:
+Trust me when I say this is the BEST asiago bagel you'll ever eat.
+This recipe uses seven basic baking ingredients: flour, salt, instant yeast, olive oil, and water.
+Here is a list of everything you need:

 - Flour: For this asiago bagel recipe, you can use either bread flour or all-purpose flour.
 For the best fluffy and chewy bagel texture, I recommend bread flour which is higher in protein.
 Specifically, bread flour is 12.7% protein, and all-purpose is 11.7%.
 However, I have tested this recipe with both types of flour, and either works, so you pick!